 Try on the Helmet

-Before purchasing the helmet, if you’re in a position where you can try it out, it would be helpful.
-This would help you ensure that it perfectly fits your head, covering both the forehead and back of your head while still being comfortable enough.
+Before purchasing the helmet, it would be helpful if you’re in a position where you can try it out.
+This would help you ensure that it perfectly fits your head, covering both the forehead and back while still being comfortable.

-To get the right fit, you should put on the helmet and shake your head front-to-back and side-to-side.
+To get the right fit, you should wear the helmet and shake your head front-to-back and side-to-side.
 If you notice that the helmet wobbles in either direction, then it isn’t the right-sized one.

-Similarly, if someone were to put their hand on top of the helmet, while you’re wearing it and twist it, your head should go in the direction of the helmet.
+Similarly, if someone puts their hand on the helmet while you’re wearing it and twists it, your head should go toward it.
 If you notice the helmet turning freely on your head, it might be too loose for you.

-However, there are other types of helmets with suspension points and straps to hold your head in place, even if it may seem a bit bigger.
-These helmets, also known as hard hats, are designed in a way that they can hold in place the wearer’s head without being loose.
+However, other types of helmets with suspension points and straps hold your head in place, even if it may seem a bit bigger.
+These helmets, also known as hard hats, are designed to keep the wearer’s head in place without being loose.

 Such safety helmets come with intricate designs and features that provide extra safety measures for work environments such as construction sites and industrial areas.
-These jobs have a higher potential risk of hazards as compared to others as much as they all possess life-threatening accidents.
+These jobs have a higher potential risk of hazards than others, as they all involve life-threatening accidents.

 Step #3: Checking the Helmet Before Using